 The terms and conditions of Tekes de minimis funding apply to the innovation voucher.
 This funding constitutes a grant which the company does not need to repay.

 De minimis aid is the amount of business subsidy defined by the European Commission for small development projects.
 The maximum sum of de minimis aid that can be granted to one company over the current and two previous fiscal years is EUR 200,000.
-Tekes grants companies up to EUR 150,000 in de minimis grants over this period of time.

 The company must assess how much de minimis funding it has received in previous years at the application stage.
 Such aid is granted by a range of public organisations in addition to Tekes, such as Finnvera and the ELY Centres.

 - The service provider's economic risk class must be 1 to 3 (classification of Suomen Asiakastieto).